CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.

 Board of Directors

-Meghan Lavallee resides in Winnipeg, and is the Director of Pathway Programs for the Manitoba Institute of Trades and Technology.
-This includes leadership of MITT’s Adult Learning Centres, Language Programs, Career and Employment Services, as well as the systems to create successful career and educational pathways to pursue further education, training or employment.
+(Board Chair) Meghan Lavallee resides in Winnipeg, and is the Executive Director of Apprenticeship Manitoba.
+Prior to this, she was the Director of Career and Student Engagement for the Manitoba Institute of Trades and Technology.
+This role included leadership of MITT’s Adult Learning Centres, Career and Employment Services, and Domestic Recruitment.
+She believes that we all have a role within the educational ecosystem to create successful career pathways and equitable access to further education, training and/or employment for all.

 Keka continued to consult with DDB, as a freelance VP of their PR division.
 In 2016, Keka and her DDB team were awarded the Oscars of the PR industry with the Agency of the Year designation in the global Gold Quill competition, by the International Association of Business Communicators.
 Keka has worked with such globally recognized brands as: IKEA, Nike, Disney, American Express, Schwarzkopf, Johnson & Johnson and many other Fortune 500s.
 She has worked in recruitment marketing for over a decade, co-founded a corporate L&D company, Enkompass Consulting, and served as an instructor at the Schulich Executive Education Centre (SEEC), York University.